ChiefMahedi/JavaScriptPlayground/README.md

-# This repository contains some examples programs that might be helpful to understand asynchronous javascript concept
+# This repository contains some programs that might be helpful to understand asynchronous javascript concept